tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

     django-environ==0.4.3

-Note that there is no need to add `django-environ` to the list of third party apps within the `../settings/base.py` file.
+Note that there is no need to add `django-environ` to the list of third party apps within the `settings/base.py` file.
 We can import it directly where needed by invoking `import environ`.

 Let's commit, and call our commitment `"add django-environ"`.

-### Setting up our templates, static, media directories
+### Setting up our templates, static, and media directories
 _____
 Let's add the following folders and files within our `apps` folder: